ratel-enclave/ratel/README.md

   * Please check [SGX-hardware](https://github.com/ayeks/SGX-hardware) for more details

 ### Building with Intel(R) SGX Dependencies:
-The Linux Ratel SGX software stack is comprised of the Intel(R) SGX driver, the patched Intel(R) SGX SDK, and the patched Intel(R) SGX Platform Software (PSW).
+The Linux Ratel SGX software stack is comprised of the Intel(R) SGX driver, the modified Intel(R) SGX SDK, and the modified Intel(R) SGX Platform Software (PSW).
 To build all the dependencies for Ratel completely, do the following steps:

 **1. Download and Install the Intel(R) SGX Driver**